tropicsquare/libtropic-linux/Linux_SPI/README.md

 ## 2. Build All Examples

-All available examples are taken from [libtropic](https://github.com/tropicsquare/libtropic/tree/master/examples).
+All examples are implemented in the [libtropic](https://github.com/tropicsquare/libtropic) repository.
+For more information about them, refer to the [Examples](https://tropicsquare.github.io/libtropic/latest/get_started/examples/) section in the libtropic documentation.

 Build all examples in one place with the following commands: